yhzhang0128/egos-2000/references/USAGES.md

 ```

 After this step, `build/release` holds the ELF format executables and `build/debug` holds the human readable assembly files.
-In addition to the SiFive toolchain, you can also compile and install the [official GNU toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) yourself.
+While using the SiFive toolchain is easier, you can also compile and install the [official GNU toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) which takes about an hour.

 ```shell
 # Prepare the environment